droundy/test-with-tokio/README.md

-This crate provides a single polite attribute macro `#[test_with_tokio::please]` which allows you to write tests that do some not-async code before running async code within tokio, so this is similar to `#[tokio::test]` but with different bells and whistles.
+This crate provides a single polite attribute macro `#[test_with_tokio::please]` which allows you to write tests that do some not-async code before running async code within tokio.
+This is similar to `#[tokio::test]` but with two features: async code can be run prior to the tokio runtime being started, and a single test can be written to generate multiple tests handling multiple cases of the same test.
 With a bit of work, this enables you to run most of your tests in parallel, but to have a few that cannot be run concurrently.

 # Examples

 At the most basic level, this crate enables you to easily write tests that run non-async code that will be run prior to async code.
+FIXME CODE AFTER FIRST ASYNC BLOCK OR AWAIT WILL RUN IN TOKIO RUNTIME
 ```rust
 // The async in `async fn` below is optional and ignored.
 #[test_with_tokio::please]